In this article:

 Zinc has shown promising potential as an alternative treatment for smelly feet, but the exact mode of its action is still unclear and remains subject to further investigation.

-Another safe and easy trick to reduce foot odor is to cover your feet with a heavy amount of nice-smelling talcum powder.
-A generous sprinkling of powder may help absorb the sweat and moisture from your feet and, as a result, thwart the growth of stink-producing bacteria.
+Another safe and easy trick to reduce foot odor is to cover your feet with a light amount of nice-smelling talcum powder.
+A light sprinkling of powder may help absorb the sweat and moisture from your feet and, as a result, thwart the growth of stink-producing bacteria.

 Myths and Facts